To the President, Members of Congress SBA Administrator and the Women’s Business Community:

 - An analysis of the correlates of success of the SBA’s women’s business center program, based on an analysis of the information submitted to the SBA by these centers, plus macroeconomic and other data.

-New in this year’s Annual Report, is a compendium of notable research projects published over the past12monthson topicsrelatedtothestateofwomen’sentrepreneurship.Asthestudies confirm, women-owned businesses are a vital force for growth – making significant contributions to the well-being of our economy.
+New in this year’s Annual Report, is a compendium of notable research projects published over the past12monthson topicsrelatedtothestateofwomen’sentrepreneurship.Asthestudies confirm, that women-owned businesses are a vital force for growth – making significant contributions to the well-being of our economy.

 Marilyn Carlson Nelson